indexsupply/golden-axe/fe/src/docs/index.md

-Index Supply's SQL API is a hosted HTTP API that allows you to run SQL queries on Ethereum Event Logs.
-Each query must also include a set of human readable ABI signatures _(ie `Transfer(from address, to address, tokens uint)`)_.
-This design allows you to query any event instantaneously and without configuration!
+The SQL API is a hosted HTTP API for running SQL queries on Ethereum Event Logs.

-You can use this API from your backend or from the browser.
+You can use this API from your backend or from your user's browser.

 Here is an example query

 ```
 curl -G https://api.indexsupply.net/query \
+    --data-urlencode 'chain=8453' \
     --data-urlencode 'query=select "from", "to", tokens from transfer limit 1' \
     --data-urlencode 'event_signatures=Transfer(address indexed from, address indexed to, uint tokens)' \
     | jq .